 Century Therapeutics to Present at the Piper Sandler 34th Annual Healthcare Conference

-PHILADELPHIA, Nov.
-22, 2022 (GLOBE NEWSWIRE) -- Century Therapeutics IPSC, an innovative biotechnology company developing induced pluripotent stem cell (iPSC)-derived cell therapies in immuno-oncology, today announced that Lalo Flores, Ph.D., Chief Executive Officer, will participate in a fireside chat at the Piper Sandler 34th Annual Healthcare Conference on Tuesday, November 29, 2022, at 2:00 PM ET.
+/EIN News/ -- PHILADELPHIA, Nov.
+22, 2022 (GLOBE NEWSWIRE) -- Century Therapeutics (NASDAQ: IPSC), an innovative biotechnology company developing induced pluripotent stem cell (iPSC)-derived cell therapies in immuno-oncology, today announced that Lalo Flores, Ph.D., Chief Executive Officer, will participate in a fireside chat at the Piper Sandler 34th Annual Healthcare Conference on Tuesday, November 29, 2022, at 2:00 PM ET.

 A live webcast of the event will be available on the Events & Presentations page of Century’s website.
 A replay of the webcast will be archived on the Company's website for a limited time.